Hosting and bandwidth provided by MacHost.

 Likewise, there is no denying that the MacBook Air does have substantial limitations compared to the "regular" MacBook in performance (it's slower and uses the same lackluster integrated graphics), connectivity (it only has one USB 2.0 port and no onboard Ethernet, compared to the "regular" MacBook with two USB 2.0 ports, a Firewire "400" port, Gigabit Ethernet, and optical digital audio in/out), and expansion (no swappable battery or upgradable RAM and it is a pain to upgrade the hard drive, compared to the "regular" MacBook which has a swappable battery, upgradable RAM, and it is relatively simple to upgrade the hard drive).
 The "regular" MacBook also has a convenient internal optical drive whereas the MacBook Air requires the usage of an external one or software workarounds.

-A fan of the MacBook Air would no doubt shoot back that the MacBook Air has a better keyboard -- due to backlighting and an ambient light sensor -- a superior LED-backlit display, and a clever new trackpad that supports "multi-touch gesturing" (two-finger scroll, pinch, rotate, swipe, tap, double-tap, and drag).
-A fan also would object to the "twice as expensive" comment, remark that the MacBook Air is a full two pounds lighter, and note that it really only truly costs twice as much in the stock SSD configuration for US$3098 (the cheapest MacBook costs US$1099 and the cheapest MacBook Air is US$1799).
+A fan of the MacBook Air would no doubt shoot back that the MacBook Air has a better keyboard -- due to backlighting and an ambient light sensor -- a superior LED-backlit display, and a clever trackpad that supports "multi-touch gesturing" (two-finger scroll, pinch, rotate, swipe, tap, double-tap, and drag).
+A fan also would object to the "twice as expensive" comment, remark that the MacBook Air is a full two pounds lighter, and note that it really only truly cost twice as much in the stock SSD configuration when introduced for US$3098 (the cheapest MacBook costs US$1099 and the cheapest MacBook Air is US$1799).

 These differences are perhaps summarized most conveniently in a chart: